 When successful, cheating is an easy and (seemingly) rewarding way of passing exams.
 However, this approach to exam taking and education in general does not only reinforce a high-risk high-reward attitude towards education but is also detrimental to long term learning and the retention of knowledge.

 One way of preventing academic dishonesty could be stricter checks of equipment, more invigilators, and harsher punishments.
 Another countermeasure could be to discourage cheating by designing exams and even courses in a way that makes cheating not worthwhile.
-As soon as exams test students’ understanding of concepts or skills the incentive to cheat is minimized as it simply won’t be enough to repeat a predefined set of facts on an exam sheet anymore.
+As soon as exams test students’ understanding of concepts or skills the incentive to cheat is minimised as it simply won’t be enough to repeat a predefined set of facts on an exam sheet anymore.
 In addition, this kind of testing would require students to change their studying habits and facilitate long term learning.

 Not just the students

 Many school systems are designed around preparing students for standardised testing; and it’s not only the students who try to manipulate the results.
-In 2015, eleven US public school teachers were convicted of racketeering under laws used against organized crime families for falsifying results on standardised tests.
+In 2015, eleven US public school teachers were convicted of racketeering under laws used against organised crime families for falsifying results on standardised tests.
 180 educators in 44 schools were involved in the scheme.
 The incident is suspected not to be a singular case but just the tip of the iceberg of test result manipulation in the US school system.

 Public school teachers are directly affected by test results.
 Stakes are high as promotion, pay, and even job retention is tied to how well their students perform on exams.
 Teachers have been found to influence test results in a multitude of ways.
 Some go as far as going on night-and-dagger operations — equipped with razor blades and lighters — to obtain blister-pack-sealed exams, copy them, re-seal them in their packaging, and then go on to prepare their students for specific exam questions.
 Others help students during exams in more or less obvious ways — some by indicating right and wrong answers, others even by blatantly shouting out the correct answers.